stanleycyang/stencil/README.md

-#Stencil is a bash script that will create the basic files and folders for a quick html/javascript/css app.
+#Stencil

 ##Initial setup for Macs

 **Purpose:**

->A shell script which creates a basic HTML app setup
+>A shell script which creates a basic HTML/CSS/JavaScript app setup

 ###Installing it on your Mac